 - Whisk the eggs in a bowl.
 Add the Pecorino and stir until well incorporated.

-- Stir the eggs as they scramble and the mozzarella melts, ensuring the heat is low enough so the eggs don't overcook.
-You can cover the pan to help melt the cheese faster.
-Remove the pan from the heat when the eggs are just cooked through.
-Taste for seasoning and add more, if necessary.
+- Stir everything together, melting the cheese and scrambling the eggs.
+Turn off the heat when the eggs are just cooked through.
+Taste for seasoning and add more if necessary.

 - Scoop some of the eggs and mozzarella onto each roll.
 Enjoy!